-Rarely a donation needle may irritate a nerve under the skin.
-This may be painful but is normally only momentary.
-If this persists or you have any concerns, please speak to a member of the donor team, or if after leaving the venue you require medical attention, please contact a doctor, and notify your local blood service.
+If any pain persists following the insertion of the needle, or you have any concerns, please speak to a staff member or if after leaving the venue you require medical attention, please contact a doctor, and notify the Blood Service on 13 14 95.

 Very rarely, donors may develop a fast pulse or a sensation of tightness in the chest.
 If this happens, tell a staff member immediately.

-If you notice a problem after leaving the blood collection centre, contact a hospital or doctor so the problem can be assessed.
-Please contact us later and tell us what happened.
+If this occurs after leaving the Blood Donor Centre, contact a hospital or doctor so the problem can be assessed.
+Please contact us later on 13 14 95 and tell us what happened.